Researchers Find how the Brain Conserves Memories Using MRI

 “Understanding how we lay down overlapping memories and later recall individual events is vital for helping develop treatments for conditions such as dementia and schizophrenia.”
 Another study has shown that by using MRI to scan brain activity, doctors could predict early signs of dementia by 2 years in advance.

 Collaborators at the University of Birmingham are now planning to extend this research to patients with schizophrenia and autism.
 They will scan volunteers to find out more about the mechanisms that protect against memory interference, what happens when they go wrong, and how we might intervene to help in patient populations.

-Following the continuous improvements in imaging technology, most technologist/hospitals often overlooked important aspect such as patients’ comfort when it comes to priority.
+Following the continuous improvements in imaging technology, most technologists/hospitals often overlooked important aspects such as patients’ comfort when it comes to priority.
 Sound Imaging is your one-stop shop for all MRI comfort suite products that proved to increase patients’ comfort level while reducing the possibility of costly re-scan.
-Sound Imaging’s MRI Visor is specially designed to treat and comfort patients that have high anxiety or PTSD, creating the feeling of relaxation towards patients despite not being allowed to move during MRI scan.
-Please, feel free to visit our website to check all our products and accessories including the MRI Visors, MRI Stereo, SAMM MD, and Bi-Directional.
+Sound Imaging’s MRI Visor is specially designed to treat and comfort patients that have high anxiety or PTSD, creating a feeling of relaxation towards patients despite not being allowed to move during MRI scans.
+Please, feel free to visit our website to check all our products and accessories including the MRI Visors, MRI Stereo, MRI PMT and MRI BoreCam

 Materials provided by Neuron.

 Note: Content may be edited for style and length purpose.